-In November 2017 Luisa joined AMIBM as Assistant Professor to lead the Molecular and Applied Biotechnology group.
+In November 2017 she joined the Aachen-Maastricht Institute for Biobased Materials (AMIBM) and now leads the Molecular and Applied Biotechnology group.
 The focus of the group is to produce advanced BioBased building blocks and polymers by developing and engineering plants and microbes as sustainable factories.

 Publication list and metrics: